Storing Turf and It’s Aftercare

 I would suggest applying a good feed after about 6-8 weeks, such as Harrowden Turf Rapid Roots, in order to keep up the plant health.
 Dwarf rye grasses like food and feeding should be a regular part in your lawn programme.
 (Remember, when we cut and remove the clippings, we are taking away food and water!)

-A Few other Aftercare Tips;
+A Few other Aftercare Tips To Care for new turf;

 - Mow turfed lawns a bit longer than your old lawn.
 20-30mm will keep your lawn much healthier!